 It states: “In-Kind” refers to non-cash contributions: anything (food, furniture, clothing, services, other) that the Conferences receive at no cost and pass on directly to a family or individual or use internally by and for the Conference.
 In-Kind should reflect only what was donated-not what was purchased.
 Enter the number of times the service or goods was offered and the value of those services or goods.

 In column 2 of the Visits and Services to People section it states “(includes In-Kind).”
 That number includes all of the people who benefited from the service provided.
-In the “In Kind” section, the space entitled # of Times should be the number of families helped, not the total visits or families helped.
-So the # of Visits would be the number of times a service was offered.
-Most of the In-Kind services are going to be reported in section E – Other In-Person Visits because they are normally away from the client’s home.
+In the “In Kind” section, the space entitled # of Times = the number of families helped, not the total visits or families helped.
+So the # of Visits would be the number of times a help or services offered.
+Most of the In-Kind services are going to be reported in section E – Other In-Person Visits because they usually are away from the client’s home.

 1. Example of Visit Reporting: